 Are you looking for a place to relax, chat with other parents & caregivers, or just have some “adult time”?
 If so, Maggie’s Place WELCOMES you!

 We offer a place away from the routines of home, where you and your children can play, learn, and meet other parents.
 Maggie’s Place also offers FREE programs for adults and children including prenatal/postnatal support, child development programs for preschoolers, and programs for school aged children, youth and teens.

 Maggie’s Place will gladly answer your questions regarding parenting, pregnancy, nutrition, and many more issues.
 Call or visit us today!
 Remember, all Maggie’s Place programs and services are free of charge!

 The Cumberland Breastfeeding Peer Support Program, an initiative of Maggie's Place Family Resource Centre, is thrilled to announce that Dr. Jack Newman will be gracing us with his presence and wowing us with his expansive knowledge of breastfeeding, current research and information.
-The conference is being held at the Dr Carson and Marion Murray Community Centre in Springhill.
-There is ample free parking, the site is wheelchair accessible and your conference fee will include your partcipant certificate, refreshments and a full lunch.

 A Family Resource Centre is a warm and welcoming place in the community where any family member can go, not only in times of need, but as a regular part of day-to-day life.
 Family Resource Centres offer parent education classes, child development activities, parent-to-parent support groups, health information, referrals and many other programs, activities and services.
 These services are modified and added to, depending on the needs and desires of local families.
 Maggie's Place programs and services are offered free of charge.